MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/main-menu.md

 ## Make a call and work with a guide at the same time

 You can work with a guide as an author or operator and make a call at the same time.
-For example, if you're authoring a guide, you might want to call an expert to get advice on a specific proceudre.
-If you're an operator you might want to call an expert to get help on a procedure or to do a remote inspection.
+For example, if you're authoring a guide, you might want to call an expert to get advice on a specific procedure.
+If you're an operator, you might want to call an expert to get help on a procedure or to do a remote inspection.
 The remote expert can see everything that you see on your HoloLens and provide input as needed.

-You can start a call after you already have a guide open, or you open a guide after starting a call.
+You can start a call after you open a guide, open a guide after placing a call, or do both simiultaneously.
 You can also make a call or work on a guide independently.

 ## What's next?